AB Foods considers spinning off Primark after annual profits fall

 Associated British Foods announced a review of the structure of the group alongside its full-year financial results.

-The owner of Primark has said it is considering spinning off the retail chain from its food business after revealing a drop in its annual profits.
+The owner of Primark has said it is considering spinning off the retail chain from its food business as it also revealed a drop in annual profits.

 Associated British Foods (AB Foods) announced a review of the structure of the group alongside its full-year financial results.